LSU-UE5/UE5-Materials/basic/README.md

 ##### `Step 4.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Double click the black swatch in the vector 3 node and you will get a color picker.
 Now pick a bold color and you will see the color swatch on the left update.
 Press the <kbd>Apply</kbd> button.
+Please note that **Value** defaults to black so you need to raise the level so that you can see the color.

+Also if you don't press apply you will not see the results in game and it willl look like the material is incorrect.
+A material needs to be built before the change is reflected in the editor.

 ![update color of swatch](images/pickColor.png)